Frequently Asked Questions about Results and Matches

 That said, if you are comparing your representative directly at 12 markers with another man who has a paper trail that connects the two men together (probably within your surname) and a 12/12 match, you may reasonably conclude that the two men do share a common ancestor - as you expected.

-However, 12 markers is a low resolution test.
+However, 12 markers is a very low resolution test.
 The yDNA is passed from father to son, essentially unchanged - except for small mutations which occur at random.
-While there is a probability that your result is identical to his paternal ancestors from long ago - there is also a significant possibility that one or more mutations have occurred through the generations.
+While there is a probability that your result is identical to your paternal ancestors from long ago - there is also a significant possibility that one or more mutations have occurred through the generations.

-When comparing to a person with whom you have no paper trail connection (who may also have accumulated mutations) - you are not able to determine whether a match (or near match) is meaningful (indicates recent common ancestry) or not.
+When comparing to a person with whom you have no paper trail connection (who may also have accumulated mutations) - you are not able to determine whether a match (or near match) is genealogically meaningful (indicates recent common ancestry) or not.

 I have a match with someone of a different surname.
 What does this mean?